AdguardTeam/AGLint/README.md

   - Redirects
   - etc.
 - Rule converter (AST &#8594; AST)
-  - The rule converter allows you to convert from any syntax to any syntax.
-If possible, of course, otherwise an error will be thrown.
-For example, you cannot convert a CSS injection to Adblock Plus, since ABP does not support CSS injections.
+  - The rule converter allows you to convert from any syntax to any syntax, as long as the destination syntax supports the rule type.
+If it doesn't support the source rule type, an error will be thrown.
+For example, you cannot convert a CSS injection to Adblock Plus, since ABP simply doesn't support CSS injections.

 ## Development & Contribution